akakran22/akakran22/README.md

-- 👋 Hi, I’m Aryan
+- 👋 Hi, I'm Aryan!
-- ⚡ I code in Python
+- ⚡ Python coder with a passion for Machine Learning.
-- 👀 I’m interested in Machine Learning
 - 🌱 I’m currently pursuing MCA specialized in AI/ML